WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - Treat missing values
     - Flag missingness if missingness might be a deliberate effort to avoid detection
       - Add dummy variable to indicate missing name
-      - Add dummy variable to indicate data entry error (CNT = 0 but SUM != 0)
+      - Add dummy variable to indicate data entry error (e.g. CNT = 0 but SUM != 0)
     - Random imputation for variables with missingness completely at random (MCAR)
       - Occupation risk, days since joined and gender
   - Pipeline to perform data cleaning